 The margin of error is greatly reduced with online surveys because participants enter their responses directly into a web survey.
 Some traditional methods rely on the attentiveness of interviewers to enter all details correctly, and naturally, human error can creep in whenever a person has to perform a repetitive task.
 When it comes down to it, web surveys are usually more accurate.
 Since respondents record their own answers, there is no opportunity for an interviewer to misinterpret a response.

-An online survey is a chance to brand yourself and leave an impression on participants.
-Your survey can be styled to match your business website with customized backgrounds, logos, images, fonts, and more.
-You’ll want to be sure that your online survey company supports responsive design, like SurveyLegend, so that mobile device users have a good experience as well.
+An online photo survey is a chance to brand yourself and leave an impression on participants.
+Your can style your survey to match your business website with custom backgrounds, logos, images, fonts, and more.
+Photo surveys and picture polls are also a great way to test new branding or gauge consumer reaction to a potential rebranding effort.

 5. More Honest

 When a survey participant is speaking with a live interviewer, they may not be totally honest with their responses; they may outright lie.
 An online survey is easily made anonymous or confidential, not collecting the name or other easily identifiable information about the respondent.
-This makes many participants feel more comfortable, and more likely to answer questions honestly.
+Therefore, many participants feel more comfortable and more likely to answer questions honestly.

 6. More Flexible

 The order of the questions in an online survey can be changed, or questions can be skipped altogether, depending on the answer to a previous question to tailor the survey to each participant as he or she proceeds.
 Online surveys are also flexible.
 Unlike paper surveys, which have to be reprinted if/when errors arise, web-based surveys can be easily modified with just a few keystrokes.
 Similarly, they can be altered according to the demographics of the population being questioned, making it easier for companies to target specific audiences without having to print new survey forms.

 Online surveys don’t have the expense of an interviewer for in-person or telephone surveys, the printing and postage required for mail-in surveys, and other costs associated with other means of surveying.